History of Manchester: 21st century

 In January 2007, the independent Casino Advisory Panel awarded Manchester a licence to build the only supercasino in the UK to regenerate the Eastlands area of the city, but in March the House of Lords rejected the decision by three votes rendering previous House of Commons acceptance meaningless.
 This left the supercasino, and 14 other smaller concessions, in parliamentary limbo until a final decision was made.
 On 11 July 2007, a source close to the government declared the entire supercasino project "dead in the water".
 A member of the Manchester Chamber of Commerce professed himself "amazed and a bit shocked" and that "there has been an awful lot of time and money wasted".
 After a meeting with the Prime Minister, Manchester City Council issued a press release on 24 July 2007 stating that "contrary to some reports the door is not closed to a regional casino".
-The supercasino was officially declared dead in February 2008 with a compensation package described by the Manchester Evening News as "rehashed plans, spin and empty promises."
+The supercasino was officially declared dead in February 2008 with a compensation package described by the Manchester Evening News as "rehashed plans, spin and empty promises".

-Parts of the city centre were affected by rioting by Rangers fans during the 2008 UEFA Cup Final riots.
+Parts of the city centre were affected by rioting by Rangers fans during the 2008 UEFA Cup final riots.

 By 2011, Manchester and Salford were on a tentative list for UNESCO World Heritage Site status.
 The proposal centres on the Bridgewater Canal, regarded as the first true canal which helped create the industrial revolution.

 On Tuesday 9 August, the centres of Manchester and Salford were among the many cities and towns affected by the 2011 England riots.

 On 22 May 2017, the city suffered its worst postwar tragedy when an Islamic extremist, Libyan immigrant Salaman Abedi, carried out a suicide bombing following a concert by the American singer Ariana Grande at the Manchester Arena.
 Abedi killed himself and 22 other people, and injured over 800, with many of the casualties being children, teenagers and young adults.
 It was the deadliest terrorist attack and the first suicide bombing in Britain since the 7 July 2005 London bombings.
 The attack caused worldwide condemnation and the changing of the UK's threat level to "critical" for the first time since 2007.
 Many of the injured and dead were from the Greater Manchester area and neighbouring parts of Cheshire and Lancashire.

+On 2 October 2025 an antisemitic terrorist attack occurred outside the Heaton Park Hebrew Congregation in Manchester during Yom Kippur.
+Jihad al-Shamie, 35, rammed his car into pedestrians and stabbed worshippers before police shot him dead, killing two people and seriously injuring three.